-- 1. The number of ECTS credits representing the full study load of a course, skills training or other educational unit, will only be awarded in full.
-It is not possible to award part of the ECTS credits. - ECTS credits are only awarded by decision of the Board of Examiners upon the student's fulfilment of all requirements of a course, skills training or other educational unit and by obtaining at least a final grade 5.5, before rounding, or a pass on the pass/fail scale.
+- The number of ECTS credits representing the full study load of a course, skills training or other educational unit, will only be awarded in full.
+It is not possible to award part of the ECTS credits, except for the Study Abroad requirement which will be based on the ECTS credits of the successfully completed educational units within the Study Abroad requirement. - 2.
+ECTS credits are only awarded by decision of the Board of Examiners upon the student's fulfilment of all requirements of a course, skills training or other educational unit and by obtaining at least a final grade 5.5, before rounding, or a pass on the pass/fail scale.
 See also Article 4.16.